 - Savings account – 10% of the fund to be kept at a non-active bank account.

-- FD – Keep 20% of your Emergency Fund in a Fixed Deposit.
-(Tenure should be 91days and have the auto-renew option to Maturity value)
+- Sweeping FD – Keep 20% of your Emergency Fund in a Fixed Deposit.
+(Tenure shall be any but should be opened in Online mode, so that it will have Instant credit system and have the auto-renew option to Maturity value)

 - Further 30% in Liquid Funds. ( you shall gain better interest than FD)